Body Presencing Hologram

 The Future: How Growth Leads to Connection

-One step at a time by being connected to ourselves, to others, and to our light we open internal and external vistas that expand and deepen our desires in life.
+One step at a time, by being connected to ourselves, others, and our light, we open internal and external vistas that expand and deepen our desires.

 The Past: Defended

-We begin to defend ourselves while still in the womb when we feel our mother’s fear, anger, loss, overwhelm or other difficult feelings.
+We begin to defend ourselves while still in the womb when we feel our mother’s fear, anger, loss, overwhelm, or other complicated feelings.
 We also pick up chaos in the atmosphere; the loud voices of those around us penetrate the womb.
-It is at that time our nervous system is developing and we know everything that is going on around us without understanding or words to help us to categorize everything.
+At that time, our nervous system was developing, and we knew everything that was going on around us without understanding or words to help us categorize everything.
 We know what we are being born into without the words to describe them.

-All of this goes into our hearts and into our bodies.
-If the early years of our life are marked by mom or dad’s overwhelm, depression, or anger we subconsciously find ways to defend ourselves.
+All of this goes into our hearts and our bodies.
+If the early years of our lives are marked by mom or dad’s overwhelm, depression, or anger, we subconsciously find ways to defend ourselves.
 These defenses keep us alive.
-In order to survive, we put armor around us so we can’t be hurt.
-This armor protects and distances us from our pain and discomfort caused by our parents and those around us.
+In order to survive, we put armor around us so we cannot be hurt.
+This armor protects and distances us from the pain and discomfort caused by our parents and those around us.

 This kind of distancing does not allow or foster perspective or understanding.
-Too much distance – from our feelings or our parents – can be harmful to us.
-Yet we developed these defenses to protect ourselves which is the conundrum.
+Too much distance – from our feelings or parents–can harm us.
+However, we developed these defenses to protect ourselves, which is the conundrum.

-In order for us to move forward and live in the present we need to develop a different kind of distance; one with consciousness that protects us and allows us be our true selves while remaining close to those we need and love.
-This distance helps us to be separate from our caretakers and to create enough space between us and their emotional realities.
+To move forward and live in the present, we need to develop a different kind of distance, one with consciousness that protects us and allows us to be our authentic selves while remaining close to those we need and love.
+This distance helps us separate from our caretakers and creates enough space between us and their emotional realities.

 Click for meditation on creating distance from our caretaker’s feelings